Stewardship theory

-Stewardship theory is a theory that managers, left on their own, will act as responsible stewards of the assets they control.
+Stewardship theory is a theory that managers, left on their own, will act as responsible stewards of the assets and resources they control.
 Stewardship theorists assume that given a choice between self-serving behavior and pro-organizational behavior, a steward will place higher value on cooperation than defection.
 Stewards are assumed to be collectivists, pro-organizational, and trustworthy.

-In American politics, an example of the stewardship theory is where a president practices a governing style based on belief, they have the duty to do whatever is necessary in national interest, unless prohibited by the Constitution.
-The Stewardship approach is often associated with Theodore Roosevelt, who viewed the Presidency as a "Bully pulpit" of moral and political leadership.
+In American politics, an example of the stewardship theory is where a president practices a governing style based on belief they have the duty to do whatever is necessary in national interest, unless prohibited by the U.S. Constitution.
+The stewardship approach is often associated with Theodore Roosevelt, who viewed the presidency as a "bully pulpit" of moral and political leadership.